-I wrote this poem, which I think I posted on Facebook once a year or so ago, in 1996.
+I wrote this poem in 1996.
 Around that time I was writing a lot of poetry and doing some readings at Village Books and Stuart’s Coffeehouse in Bellingham, Washington.

 Bellingham is midway between Seattle and Vancouver, B.C.
 I lived there for 12 years.

 When I pull out these older poems I’m tempted to work with them a little bit — maybe in this one play with pulling “sanity” up, consider using a serial comma in the last line and/or adding a line break after “shores” — but then I leave them alone because they capture my poetic voice at the time.

 I felt I read this poem well and, even when I wrote new material, often would finish with it at readings.
 The one-beat pause at the end of the fourth-to-last line and the affective ending made it effective as a spoken work.